metabase/metabase/docs/operations-guide/environment-variables.md

 Type: boolean<br>
 Default: `true`

-Send email notifications to users in about login activity, every time they log in from a new IP or Device.
+Send email notification to user, when they login from a new device.
+Set to `false` to stop sending "We've noticed a new login on your Metabase account" emails for all users.

 #### `MB_SESSION_COOKIES`